grafbase/grafbase/examples/trusted-documents-urql/README.md

 This example demonstrates a basic setup with Trusted Documents using [urql](https://commerce.nearform.com/open-source/urql/) as a client.

-Below is a list of steps you can follow to see a successful trusted documents query.
-We'll use [Bun](https://bun.sh/) in this walkthrough, but node + (p)npm should work as well.
+Below is a list of steps you can follow to see a successful Trusted Documents query.
+We'll use [Bun](https://bun.sh/) in this walkthrough, but Node.js + (p)npm should work as well.

 1. Install Node.js dependencies: